 A focus on Asia—and providing compelling investment solutions for our clients—is what we believe distinguishes us among investment managers.
-Our insights into investment opportunities and risks are backed by proprietary research, a collaborative culture and nearly 30 years of experience.
+Our insights into investment opportunities and risks are backed by proprietary research, a collaborative culture and 30 years of experience.

 The Fund seeks to achieve its investment objective by investing, directly or indirectly, at least 65% of its total net assets, in publicly traded common stocks, preferred stocks and convertible securities of companies located in India, and may invest the remainder of its net assets in other permitted assets on a worldwide basis.

-The risks associated with investing in the Fund can be found in the
+These and other risks associated with investing in the Fund can be found in the

 Source: Brown Brothers Harriman (Luxembourg) S.C.A.

 Since inception performance for share classes with less than one year of history represents actual performance, not annualised.
 In addition, for share classes less than a year old, Year to Date Return is calculated since inception.
 Where no past performance is shown there was insufficient data available in that year to provide performance.

 Performance details provided are based on a NAV-to-NAV basis with any dividends reinvested, and are net of management fees and other expenses.
 Performance data has been calculated in the respective currencies stated above, including ongoing charges and excluding subscription fee and redemption fee you might have to pay.